leolwin999/leolwin-com/src/data/blog/_assembly/assembly-project-ideas.md

 > Fetch the code [here!](https://github.com/leolwin999/Assembly-Projects/blob/main/Assembly_Files/client.asm)

 ## Web Scraper
 A low-level web scraper built without high-level languages or libraries, just pure assembly and system calls.
 It connects to a website, sends an HTTP request, and reads the response directly from the socket.
-It’s a deeper dive into networking, protocols, and memory handling.
 Skills you'll gain:
 -   Working with TCP sockets in assembly (socket, connect, send, recv)
 -   Using stack and struct